TOTO Aquia One Piece Toilet Review 2023 – Pros, Cons, & Verdict

 There were quite a few users who had chosen the Aquia because of the adaptable rough-in.
 Many found this to be incredibly useful since they could fit this toilet into just about any opening, rather than purchasing the toilet to fit a specific rough-in size.

-The most common praise for this toilet is with its flush.
+The most common praise for this toilet is its flush.
 Many were thankful that the flush is so economical, citing reductions in their water bill, and therefore, their overall environmental impact as well.
 Users were also pleased that this toilet flushes and fills very quietly and quickly.

 However, not everyone was thrilled with the low-water flush.
 Many users seemed frustrated at the mess that was often left behind on the sides of the bowl, saying they had to clean this toilet more often than what they’re used to.